 Upon the death of his grandmother, Walter was to his great surprise named a Trustee of the Helmsley Charitable Trust.
 He realized the opportunity for investing in better healthcare for Americans in rural communities as well as for supporting communities across rural Africa to build resilience.
 A passionate advocate for telehealth, Walter is committed to shortening the distance between a medical emergency and life-saving treatment, including outfitting first responders with modern equipment for managing emergencies.
 His curiosity, coupled with a get-it-done acumen, means that he’s always looking for healthcare leapfrog opportunities that can be readily implemented.

 Walter studied business and history at Black Hills State University, and pursued pastoral studies at MidAmerica Nazarene University.
 An inductee to American Telehealth Association’s College of Fellows as well the South Dakota Hall of Fame, Walter has served on a number of nonprofit and educational boards.
-He, his wife, and their family own and operate a hunting lodge in rural South Dakota.
+He, his wife, and their family own and operate a hunting lodge in rural South Dakota and multiple commercial properties.